njjc/duckandpotato/_posts/2013-09-20-i-ate-tiny-fish-heads.md

 ---
-title: 'I Ate Tiny Fish Heads'
+title: "I Ate Tiny Fish Heads"
-date: '2013-09-20 09:37:46'
+date: "2013-09-20 09:37:46"
 layout: post
 ---

 ![In this picture, I am sitting next to something beautiful while drinking a glass of rosé.
 This activity has occupied approximately 70% of my time in France.](https://duckandpotato.com/wp-content/uploads/2013/09/cat-domme.jpg)

-* In this picture, I am sitting next to something beautiful while drinking a glass of rosé.
-This activity has occupied approximately 70% of my time in France.*
+-   In this picture, I am sitting next to something beautiful while drinking a glass of rosé.
+This activity has occupied approximately 70% of my time in France.\*
     You just can't be a food wuss in France.
 There's no room for that shit.
 I have eaten:

         salads with goose gizzards and duck hearts on them (DEEEELICIOUS) steak tartare
         interesting sausages
         fois gras (It.
 Is.
 The.
 Finest.
 Thing.
 A. Human.
 Could.
 Hope.
 To.
 Eat.) so much duck (breast, confit, etc.)
         cheese so stinky that you have to not breathe in while you take a bite chickens that are really scrappy looking, and also are delivered to you intact (head and all), in a clear plastic bag.
 Oh hai chicken face!
         SEA SNAILS  ("The tiny fork is to pry the snail out of its shell, it won't come easy.")

 So as I said, I have no trouble eating all the bits and pieces of land-dwelling creatures.
 Duck heart?
 YES!
 Fois gras?
 HELL yes.
 Thing that appeared to be a seared piece of some kind of melty fat on top of a steak I had the other day, also served with a cream sauce made from morels, that may have been seared fois gras, I just don't know, because sometimes when things are that delicious it doesn't matter what they are?
 YEEESSSS.

 But then I was confronted with friture.
 A big plate of tiny, WHOLE, fried fish.
 Like, you just eat the whole tiny fish.
 With garlic and lemon on it.

 ![Here's some bread!
 Maybe bread will make eating whole fish less terrifying!](https://duckandpotato.com/wp-content/uploads/2013/09/fshes.jpg)

-* Here's some bread!
-Maybe bread will make eating whole fish less terrifying!*
+-   Here's some bread!
+Maybe bread will make eating whole fish less terrifying!\*

 Nic's mom was all "I eat them, heads and all.
 But you don't have to."